sqwxl/sqwxl.dev/content/blog/editor.md

     }
 ```

 OK, cool!
-Now I can open files and they show up QK, but editing is still rather limited as the following recording shows.
+Now I can open files and they show up OK, but editing is still rather limited as the following recording shows.

 ![](/images/edythe_recording_1.gif)